Saramohamed279/Air-Line-Price-prediction-Project/README.md

 - then did some feature engineering and created some new columns
 - did some preproccessing before using this features
 - Also Data Scaling using MinMaxScaler
+- Used GridSearchCV to get the best parameter for my model
 - Finally i tested some models like:

 ## Polynomial Model